 How are bailiffs and mental health linked?

 Similarly, suffering from poor mental health can be a slippery slope to debt as it can make it more difficult to manage your finances and make repayments in full and on time.
+It can also make reaching out for help much more daunting if you’re anxious about picking up the phone.

 What does bailiff action typically involve?